 Elspeth Fare B.Sc.(hons); GSSR; MAR; Dip.Chi-Reflexology

 Hello, My name is Elspeth and I would like to take this opportunity to tell you a little about my background and my journey into the world of complementary therapies.
-Working on a freelance basis and as a sole trader I have run my practice Footpath Therapies since 2001, developing and expanding my skills as a complementary therapist throughout the intervening years.
+Working on a freelance basis and as a sole trader I have run my practice Footpath Therapies since 2001.

 My original training and background is in Life Sciences.
 I worked for over 10 years in technical and medical research posts.
 During this time my interest in health care and the world of medicine grew, ultimately bringing about a change in career direction and my training as a registered general nurse.
 Combining my skills and experience in science and nursing I then went on to become a clinical research nurse.